 Fishermen were allowed to fish for six days of continuous fishing each week throughout the fishing season.
-The end result: too few salmon managed to make it through the nearly unbroken network that crisscrossed the migratory water gate leading to the spawning grounds.
+The end result: too few salmon managed to make it through the nearly unbroken network that crisscrossed the migratory water gate leading to the that time, the economic survival of the Bristol Bay, you can see many ploitation of the salmon resources in management, and to promote profes-

-The need to develop guidelines to regulate fishing time allotted to licensed commercial fishermen was crucial if the rich salmon stocks were to be preserved and the economic survival of the Bristol Bay region was to be ensured.
+The need to develop guidelines regulate fishing time allotted to licensed commercial fishermen was crucial if the rich salmon stocks were to be preserved and the economic survival of the Bristol Bay region was to fisheries.